Electronic and Vibrational Properties of On-Surface Synthesized Gulf-Edged Chiral Graphene Nanoribbons: Introduction

 \section{Introduction}

 Graphene nanoribbons (GNRs) are narrow strips of graphene with nanometer-scale widths.
-Unlike pristine graphene, which is gapless, GNRs typically exhibit a bandgap due to quantum confinement, and their electronic, optical, and magnetic properties are highly tunable through structural modifications~\cite{yano_quest_2020}.
+Unlike pristine graphene, which is gapless, GNRs typically exhibit a band gap due to quantum confinement, and their electronic, optical, and magnetic properties are highly tunable through structural modifications~\cite{yano_quest_2020}.
 This degree of tunability within a pure carbon framework makes GNRs promising candidates for next-generation electronic~\cite{radsar_graphene_2021}, thermoelectric~\cite {zheng_enhanced_2012}, spintronic~\cite{zhang_spin_2021,guo_field_2008}, and optical~\cite {kumar_electronic_2023} devices.

 Various types of GNRs have been established based on their edge topology.
 Armchair GNRs (AGNRs) feature pure armchair edges and behave as semiconductors with width-dependent band gaps.
 They are classified into three families, 3p, 3p + 1, and 3p + 2, based on the number of carbon atoms across their width, where p is an integer.
 Within each family, the band gap decreases as the ribbon width increases~\cite {yang_quasiparticle_2007,deniz_revealing_2017}.
 Zigzag GNRs (ZGNRs), characterized by zigzag edges, exhibit spin-polarized edge states that couple ferromagnetically along each edge and antiferromagnetically between opposite edges~\cite{brede_detecting_2023}.
 Chiral GNRs (chGNRs) combine armchair and zigzag segments, offering additional flexibility for tuning band gaps and carrier mobility~\cite{liu_cove-edged_2024} and serve as platforms for exploring phenomena such as topological phase transitions~\cite{li_topological_2021} and magnetic exchange coupling~\cite{wang_magnetic_2022}.
+Furthermore, more complex edge structures, including cove~\cite{liu_toward_2015}, gulf~\cite{narita_synthesis_2014}, fjord~\cite{yao_synthesis_2021}, chevron~\cite{cai_atomically_2010}, and mixed-edge configurations~\cite{niu_curved_2020,keerthi_-surface_2020}, have also been reported.
 Beyond these structures, heteroatom-doped GNRs~\cite{gao_heteroatom-doped_2024}, GNR heterojunctions~\cite{cai_graphene_2014}, and porous GNRs~\cite{fan_bottom-up_2024} provide further opportunities to tailor functional properties through structural and chemical modifications~\cite{yin_-surface_2023}.